hunni10/DelaunayDataset/Readme.md

   * `delaunay_(n)_sorted.txt` are used for experiment of proposed ordering
 * Every file has 1M lines (1M sample).
 * Input points are chosen randomly in \[0\~1\] X \[0\~1\].

+Note these .txt file are pretty big (about 6 GB in total), and then were uploaded by using git LFS.